Enteric - Bacterial Culture

 Enteric – culture is performed at the request of public health units for case management and outbreak investigations.
 Stool specimens are accepted only from health units.

 Enteric – bacterial culture testing for community physicians is available through community or hospital laboratories.
 If an outbreak is suspected, the local public health unit should be notified and contacted.

 Routine stool culture includes Salmonella, Shigella, Campylobacter, pathogenic Yersinia and E. coli O157:H7.
 Culture for Vibrio is available upon request.
-Indicate if a specific pathogen is suspected as well as travel/ exposure history.
+Indicate on the test requisition if a specific pathogen is suspected as well as travel or exposure history.

-Screening for non-O157 shiga toxin producing E. coli (STEC) is available upon request.
+Screening for non-O157 shiga toxin producing E. coli (STEC) is performed by polymerase chain reaction (PCR) upon request.
 The Public Health Ontario Laboratory will test for non-O157 STEC on request from a patient who

 - presents with acute bloody diarrhea or has hemolytic uremic syndrome (HUS) AND